OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * This value should be set to false for development
   * Instructors may wish to set this to true for production environments when configuration is run infrequently and JSAV is likely to have changed since the last time configuration occurred

-* **build_ODSA** - (optional) a boolean controlling whether OpenDSA should be built after the configuration process has occurred, defaults to ``true`` if omitted

-  * This can generally be set to true because in most cases it makes sense to build the book immediately after it is configured
-  * If necessary, this value can be set to false and OpenDSA can be built manually by running make from the output directory

 * **allow_anonymous_credit** - (optional) a boolean controlling whether credit for exercises completed anonymously (without logging in) will be transferred to the next user to log in, defaults to ``true`` if omitted